 \end{defi}

 The motivation for defining pseudo-unit edge directors as above is that for a given $\T$, the choice of some $n\in PN(\T)$ amounts to satisfying a set of \emph{linear} constraints.
-Such a choice should be less computationally demanding than the choice of some $n\in N(\T)$.
+Such a choice is less computationally demanding than the choice of some $n\in N(\T)$.
 To obtain the statement of Theorem \ref{thm: main} for pseudo-edge directors, one only needs to make one notable modification in the proof, namely to replace the comparison estimate in Lemma \ref{lma: normal estimate} by Lemma \ref{lma:pseudo} below.
-We leave the other (rather obvious) modifications in the proof to the reader.
+We leave the other (rather obvious) modifications in the proof of Theorem \ref{thm: main} to the reader.

 \begin{lma} Let $\T$ be a regular triangular complex.
-There exists a constant $C>0$ that depends only on $C_*$ such that for every $n\in PN(\T)$, $e = \kappa \cap \kappa'\in \E(\T)$, if $(\diam\kappa) (|D n_\kappa| + |D n_{\kappa'}|)<C$, then
+There exists a constant $\e_0>0$ that depends only on $C_*$ such that for every $n\in PN(\T)$, $e = \kappa \cap \kappa'\in \E(\T)$, if $(\diam\kappa) (|D n_\kappa| + |D n_{\kappa'}|)<\e_0$, then

 \end{lma}